GANGANI/toporesolve/README.md

 )
 ```

-Complete code can be found in the models folder.
+Complete code using gpt4o-mini to perform toponym disambiguation on the datasets can be found [here](models/gpt4.py)

-Using this API is really fast and efficient.
+*Note: Using this API is really fast and efficient.
 Takes seconds to a few minutes for hundreds of data.
-Good for those who want quick results and don't mind the money.
+Good for those who want quick results and don't mind the cost.*

 ## Llama2-7B